sboseSIT/CPE551_Group_Project_F25/README.md

 **Contributions of Each TeamMate:**

 **Suraj:**
-- Created the class - buildingCalc.
-Contains constructors, attributes.
+- Built the BuildingCalc Class which contains __init__ as a constructor, attributes like self.df/self.building, a method to categorize timestamps, an estimate method to filter data, and a generator method.
 - Function under buildingCalc to calculate estimates
+- Created catching of exceptions:
-- Exceptions: ValueError if invalid building selected inside the while loop.
-ValueError if no data is available after applying the filters.
+    - ValueError if an invalid building is selected inside the while loop.
+    - ValueError if no data is available after applying the filters.
+- Wrote the .py file for the Pytest with three tests, two unique:
+    - Cheeck the timeframe based on timeofday to see if morning, afternoon, etc are assigned correctly
-- Pytest: Created three tests: 1 checks the timeframe based on timeofday.
-The other two check if the data columns of temp, humidity, and energy usage are all numbers
+    - Other two check if the data columns of temp, humidity, and energy usage are all numbers.
+One passes the test, the other does not.
 - I/O reading from file/database: Data is loaded to df using Pandas
-- Special funtions: Updated filter function (boolean indexing) to use filter() and lambda instead
+- Modified the filter function to use filter() and lambda (special functions)
+- Ensured that there are two mutable and two immutable types of objects:
-- Mutable/unmutable objects: Pandas Dataframe & buildings dictionary are mutable.
-Strings & Tuples are immutable.
-Added tuple for TIMEOFDAY
+    - Pandas Dataframe & buildings dictionary are mutable.
+    - Strings & Tuples (created TIMEOFDAY tuple) are immutable.
 - Added in operator overloading with len() inside the Building Class.
 - Generator function row_check in buildingcalc class